mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "You were the cause of your own suffering."

 "Yes.
-I lost my spouses and my kaln, and I was sent here as punishment.
-About a ma'to after, my ex-spouses decided that they didn't want any reminders of the bond we shared, so they sent Lin to live with me.
+I lost my junds and my kaln, and I was sent here as punishment.
+About a ma'to after, my ex-junds decided that they didn't want any reminders of the bond we shared, so they sent Lin to live with me.
 I... had just a glimpse of consciousness when I saw Lin for the first time in so long.
 I felt immense shame for who I had become.
 There was only one choice for me: sober up and be the mother I couldn't be before.
 There were many days when I felt the feverish hand of death upon me, but Lin watched over me, kept me hydrated, kept me accountable."

 Thi gently leaned into Linyu who reciprocated the gesture.